jmay137/James-May-Engineering-Portfolio/README.md

 5th year student at Rochester Institute of Technology, working towards a BS & MS in Electrical Engineering with a Robotics option, as well as a minor in Mechanical Engineering.
 Currently on track to complete both degrees by 2023.
 Specific interests in Aerospace, Rocketry, Avionics Systems, Robotics, AI/ML, and Space Exploration.

 ## Electronics
 - Schematic layout and PCB design for Avionics Systems in Altium

 ## Rockets
-Certification rockets, team built competition rockets, and technical demonstrators.
+- Certification rockets, team built competition rockets, and technical demonstrators

 ## Robotics
 - Custom purpose-built robots
- - Experience with a variety of research robotics platforms (Baxter, Sawyer, Spot, etc).
+- Experience with a variety of research robotics platforms (Baxter, Sawyer, Spot, etc)

 ## Other
+- Variety of Python projects
+- High Power Rocketry support projects